Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 copy-dist-from-builer.sh

-Create a container without starting it:
+Create a container without starting it by executing this command:

 docker container create --name builder builder

-Copy the builder file into the container:
+Copy the builder file into the container with this command:

 docker container cp builder: dist./dist